 Flying over the islands and into Malta gave an idea of the geographical landscape.
 The island is rocky with cliffs dropping off into the sea around the island, providing a natural barrier in wartime situations.

-When traveling to a new place you can generally get an instant general feel for it.
-For example, Italy has a very ‘Italian’ vibe going on, and is evident through their pasta, wines, language, lack of personal barriers, friendliness, architecture, and more.
-In Malta, however, everything was such a blend and mix of cultures that defining what it was to be Maltese was difficult.
+When traveling to a new place I can generally get an instant general feel for it.
+For example, Italy has a very ‘Italian’ vibe going on and is evident through their pasta, wines, language, lack of personal barriers (love you Italy!), friendliness, architecture, and more.
+In Malta, however, everything was such a blend and mix of cultures from that defining what it was to be Maltese was a challenge for me.

 The country has been run by the French and also Arab nations in past history, and most recently was part of the British Empire (you can read all about it here).
 It wasn’t until 1964 that Malta gained their independence.
 Today you can still see the red telephone booths scattered around the islands.